luisSilvaEs/api-sample-swagger-python/README.md

 # README

-API documented using Swangger.
+API documented using Swagger.
 This is a simple API running in its own Docker container.
 The app is built on Pyhton, utilizing:

 - **Flask** as framework,
 - **request** utility to handle endpoints and